vbuterin/pybitcointools/README.md

     d.privtoaddr(priv)
     'DLvceoVN5AQgXkaQ28q9qq7BqPpefFRp4E'

+### Segwit
-### To create a segwit transaction, generate a pay to script hash address and mark all the inputs for segwit addresses with segwit=True:
+To create a segwit transaction, generate a pay to script hash address and mark all the Segwit UTXOs with segwit=True:

     > from cryptos import *
     > c = Bitcoin(testnet=True)